 You could also use the get_post_field function to get the current page or post slug.
 IF you are inside the loop, this looks like the following code:

-Sidenote: If you are outside of the post loop, you will need a second argument for the get_post_field function.
-For that second argument, you could use a $post_id value and use get_post($post_id).
+If you are outside of the post loop, you will need a second argument for the get_post_field function.
+For that second argument, you could use a $post_id value.
+See code below as an example:

 That’s all there is to it!